Monomial tropical cones for multicriteria optimization: Computing the nondominated set

 \begin{lemma}[{\cite[Proposition 2.3]{Ehrgott:2005}}] For any set $S\subset\RR^d$ the nondominated set of $S$ equals the nondominated set of $S + \RR_{\geq 0}^d$. \end{lemma}

 \begin{example} Consider the multiobjective optimization problem given by

 The eight points in $\{0,1\}^3$ form the feasible set in the decision space $\ZZ^3$.
-The outcome space is the set $Z=\{(0,0), (1,1), (-3,2), (2,2), (-2,3), (-1,4)\}$.
-The two points $f=(0,0)$ and $g=(-3,2)$ are the only nondominated points of $Z$; cf.~Example~\ref{ex:complementary-cones}.
+The outcome space is the set $Z=\{(-3,2), (-2,3), (-1,4), (0,0), (1,1), (2,2) \}$.
+The two points $g=(0,0)$ and $h=(-3,2)$ are the only nondominated points of $Z$; cf.~Example~\ref{ex:complementary-cones}.
 The situation is depicted in Figure~\ref{fig:multi}. \end{example}

 Let $N$ be the set of nondominated points of $Z$.
 Then the set $Z + \RR^d_{\geq 0}$ agrees with $N + \RR^d_{\geq 0}$; cf.~Lemma~\ref{lem:ehrgott}.
-Therefore, by Lemma~\ref{lem:monomial-maxcone}, the set $N + \RR^d_{\geq 0}$ agrees with the intersection of the \tma-tropical cone $\monomial{N}$ with the hyperplane $z_0 = 0$.
-Note that here and below we identify $\RR^d$ with the tropical cone $\smallSetOf{z\in\RR^{d+1}}{z_0=0}$ in $\TTmax^{d+1}$.
+Therefore, by Lemma~\ref{lem:monomial-maxcone}, the set $N + \RR^d_{\geq 0}$ agrees with the intersection of the real part of the \tma-tropical cone $\monomial{N}$ with the hyperplane $z_0 = 0$.
+Note that here and below we identify $\RR^d$ with the real hyperplane $\smallSetOf{z\in\RR^{d+1}}{z_0=0}$ in $\TTmax^{d+1}$.
 This is the reason why we started the labeling of the coordinates with zero in the previous section.
 Our motivation to study monomial tropical cones comes from the following, which is a direct consequence of Theorem~\ref{thm:complementary-cones} together with Lemma~\ref{lem:interior-union-sectors}.
-It recovers the decomposition in \cite[Proposition 2.3]{DaechertEtAl}.
+It recovers the decomposition in \cite[Proposition 2.3]{DaechertEtAl}. \enlargethispage{2\baselineskip}

-\begin{corollary} The nondominated set $N$ of $Z$ agrees with the set of those extremal generators of $\monomial{N}$ which have finite coordinates.
-Moreover, if $A$ is the set of extremal generators of the complementary tropical cone $\complementarymonomial{N}$, then the set
+\begin{corollary} The nondominated set $N$ of $Z$ agrees with the set of those extremal generators of $\closedmonomial{N}$ which have finite coordinates.
+Moreover, if $A$ is the set of extremal generators of the complementary tropical cone $\closedcomplementarymonomial{N}$, then the set

 agrees with the complement of $\monomial{N}$ in $\RR^d$. \end{corollary}